 Required: Bachelor’s degree in business or technology/computer science, or related field, certification in computer applications recommended; experience training end-users in hardware or software.
 Two (2) or more years of relevant work experience training end-users in hardware or software as well as classroom technologies.
 Willing to work weekend and evening shifts on an as-needed basis.
 Demonstrates a working knowledge of basic hardware and software products.
 Demonstrates problem-solving/troubleshooting skills.
 Advanced knowledge of working with computers and applications in a networked environment.

 Preferred: Strong technical skills in Information Technology.
 Excellent written and verbal communication skills.
-Excellent organizational and interpersonal skills needed to work effectively with a wide variety of internal and external resources.
+Excellent organizational and interpersonal skills are needed to work effectively with a wide variety of internal and external resources.
 Excellent decision-making skills and ability to work under pressure.
 Experience in following emerging trends in technology.
 Expertise in the use of major project management and collaboration software, including MS Project, Asana, MS Office, email, calendaring, and emerging collaboration tools (wikis, Google Apps, web conferencing, etc.).

 Qualified individuals should be able to articulate a strong commitment to diversity, and have the ability to work effectively with individuals from different backgrounds.